 Please note that the exam accommodations you receive here may differ from those you receive in your home country.

-FAQs for students registered with the Disability Office:
+FAQs for students registered with the Disability Support Service (DSS):

 How to make an appointment to see a member of the DSS team?

-You can pop into the DSS in Room 216, Áras Úi Chathail, or ring 091 492813 or email firstname.lastname@example.org if you would like to make an appointment.
+You can pop into the Disability Support Service in Room AUC1004, Áras Úi Chathail, or ring 091 492813 or email firstname.lastname@example.org if you would like to make an appointment.

 What happens during a needs assessment?